qazwsx406/startup/notes.md

 ## DB Integration
 First time using NoSQL.
 It was surprising to learn how easy it was to integrate it to the codebase from the get go.

+## Websocket
+I got stuck with implementing the acitve user counter, but eventually was able to solve it.
+I was using a wrong class to check for user login status.